 The severity of an addiction is often one of the foremost considerations in determining medication assisted treatment length.
 People with less severe addictions naturally need less time receiving medication assisted treatment.
 In addition, completing a round of medication assisted treatment may not conclude the need for treatment overall.
 It may just serve as the beginning to a longer set of interventions such as therapy and support group attendance.

 What to Expect in MAT

-First, it is worth noting that MAT is an effective, evidence-based approach to treating addiction.
+First, it’s worth noting that MAT is an effective, evidence-based approach to treating addiction.
 In fact, people who engage in an MAT program are about twice as likely to persist through treatment compared to people who do not attend an MAT program for opioid and alcohol use disorders.
 Remaining in treatment does not guarantee long-term sobriety.
 Nonetheless, it is clear that people who stay in treatment longer tend to display better outcomes in terms of maintaining sobriety and avoiding relapse.

 MAT is an approach to addiction treatment that combines behavioral therapies with medications.
-It is most often implemented for opioid addiction and alcohol use disorder.
+It is often appropriate for opioid addiction and alcohol use disorder.
 Medications used in MAT programs typically fall into one of two categories: agonists or antagonists.
 Agonists are medications that open the opioid receptors in the brain.
 Antagonists close the brain’s opioid receptors.
 Medications that have received FDA approval for use in MAT programs include: